canvaspixels/courgette/README.md

 You don't need to write any page object methods, nor step definitions.
 How easy is that!!?

 The indentation in YAML (the .page / .component files) is important.
-The keys such as path, components, selectors, xpaths need to always be on the far left as per the examples on this page.
+The keys such as path, components, selectors, xpaths, deepSelectors need to always be on the far left as per the examples on this page.

 It's important that the page object name is kebab-case and lowercase.
 E.g. `about-us.js` or `about-something-else.js` or `google-home.js` as in the sample. `Given I am on the 'Google Home' page` sets the current page object and `Google Home` gets translated behind the scenes to `google-home.js` so make sure `Google Home` has the space in it.